SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

 1. **Function Name**: `buildPyramid`

 2. **Parameters**:

-   - **`rows` (number)**: A number between 1 and 9 to generate the rows of the pattern.
-This value should be an odd integer.
+   - **`rows` (number)**: A number between 1 and 9 to generate the number of rows. the function should consider only odd integer and return a rows pattern of 1 to a maximum of 5.
    - **`pyramidChar` (string)**: The character used to create the pyramid blocks.
    - **`spaceChar` (string)**: The character used to create the empty space.

 3. **Output**:
-   - Return a pattern that printed to the terminal displays a centered pyramid.
+   - Should return a pattern that if printed to the terminal would display a centered pyramid.
-   - The height of the pyramid should be equal to the number of odd rows.
+   - The height of the pyramid should be equal to the number of the odd value contained in the rows number.

 4. **Pattern Characteristics**:
    - All spaces occupied by the pyramid should be filled with the # character.